akeneo/pim-docs/manipulate_pim_data/rule/general_information_on_rule_format.rst

 If a product value required in an operation is empty, or if a division by zero occurs, the product won't be updated.

+**round_precision** (optional): rounds the final result of the operation(s)

+If this parameter is not specified or if the value is null, the final result will not be rounded.
+The round precision can be:

+- a positive number: it represents the number of decimals to keep
+- 0: rounded with no decimal
+- a negative number: the rounding will occur before the decimal point (example with precision of `-1`: `81` becomes `80`, with precision of `-2`: `81` becomes `100`)

+If the destination attribute does not allow decimals, the action can be applied only when the result is an integer.
+This behavior can be changed by setting up the *round_precision* to 0: the result will be rounded and the action will be applied.

 .. tip::

     For instance, in order to calculate the volume of a cone (volume = (π x R² x h) / 3), given a radius and a height, you can use the following action: